 The process of repairing the moisture barrier takes time.
 It is best to focus on the skin’s barrier repair for at least 30 days to improve the skin’s condition.

 Keep it Simple

 The 10-step routine isn’t for everyone.
 Some skin types can get by on toner, serum, and SPF alone.
 And even if your skin is drier and needs more, look for richer products that impart the benefits you need rather than layering on more.

 Alkaline cleansers are so 2016.
-Leave them in the past where they belong, and reach for a cleanser with a pH ranging between 4.5-6.0, which is closer to your skin’s natural levels.
+Please leave them in the past where they belong and reach for a cleanser with a pH ranging between 4.5 and 6.0, which is closer to your skin’s natural levels.
 Alkaline cleansers will further strip your skin of moisture, worsening the problem.

 Think Juicy, Nourishing Products

 Provide the skin with only those ingredients in the stratum corneum and the skin’s lipid layer.
 Each ingredient plays a specific role in the skin and affects the others.

 Ceramides are naturally present in high concentrations in your skin’s outermost layer and are depleted when your barrier is compromised.
 Logic follows that replenishing them will restore skin health, so look for this essential lipid in the formulations you favor.

 However, ceramides are extremely sensitive to high pH.
 Their amount depends on the appropriate level of fatty acids responsible for regulating the pH.
 Ceramides also depend on the amount of squalene in the skin because it has antioxidant properties and prevents fatty acid oxidation.
 This simple example shows that to rebuild the skin’s barrier, we must not focus on a single ingredient but must act holistically.

 Recommended products must contain a combination of ceramides, fatty acids, cholesterol, squalane, and antioxidants.